 - Any other appropriate intervention which would assist the employee and University in eliminating the inappropriate activity.

-- Castleton University will establish an EAP (Employee Assistance Program).
+- Castleton University will maintain an EAP (Employee Assistance Program).
 The program will include the following components:

 - Adherence to the provisions of the Drug-Free Workplace Policy of the University;

 - Availability of counseling referral services and educational services related to the prevention of drug abuse in the workplace;

 - Notification of the penalties that may be imposed by the University on employees for drug abuse violations.

 - The University shall notify the appropriate federal contracting agency within ten (10) days after receiving notice of employee convictions for drug crimes in the workplace.